Styyx1/Gamepad-Guide-by-ShadesOfDawn-and-me/README.md

 1. [The Ultimate Control Scheme](https://www.nexusmods.com/skyrimspecialedition/mods/29381?tab=files) - the basis for controller compatibility.
 This opens up additional hotkeys on your controller.
 It does change the button layouts significantly so it will take a little to get used to.

 2. [iEquip](https://www.nexusmods.com/skyrimspecialedition/mods/27008?tab=files) - Acts as your HUD so you can see what is equipped quickly at a glance without referencing the quick menu or your inventory.
 It also adds the ability to hotkey potions.

+### Make sure to get the right version of it and its dependencies, depending on the list/setup you play.
+Version means SE or AE.
+SE = Skyrim 1.5.97; AE = Skyrim 1.6.xxx

 3. [Serio’s Cycle Hotkeys](https://www.nexusmods.com/skyrimspecialedition/mods/27184?tab=files) - This is the primary hotkey mod that allows you to control shouts, powers, spells, and equipment via the hotkeys introduced with TUCS.